TheGoodlike13/oblivion_dmg/README.md

 These sort of effects dip too far into simulation territory.
 I'm more interested in calculations :)

+Healing is not implemented.
+I feel like it would add to the complexity of the application needlessly.
+Passive effects like troll regeneration should be negligible in most scenarios.
+I'd expect them to be on par with physical damage, which is also ignored.

+Permanent damage effects are ignored.
+They are simply not applicable to any real combat scenario.
+Similar to healing, it would only add to the complexity of the code.

+Resist and weakness are treated as the same type of effect.
+As a result, items or spells cannot have both.
+It could be possible to make such a spell in-game, but it would be of no practical use.

+All items and spells must have a unique name.
+This allows them to be uniquely referenced without issue when planning attacks.
+This limitation exists at the parser level, so the code itself permits this.

 Calculations are done using double floating point precision.
 The resulting errors are trivial and unlikely to cause issues, but do keep it in mind.

-For simplicity, resist & weakness of a factor are treated as the same type of effect.
-As a result, items or spells cannot have both.
-It could be possible to make such a spell in-game, but it would be of no practical use.

-The core logic allows multiple spells with the same name that stack.
-This is not possible in-game, as spell names have to be unique (albeit not case sensitive).
-However, the parsing logic ensures all spells and other items will have a unique reference.
-This prevents creating two weapons with the same name, which is possible in-game.
-For the record, such weapon effects would stack in-game.

-Targets can have permanent effects to simulate innate weakness or resist due to race or equipment.
-Drain works too, although all it does is effectively reduce max hp from the start.
-Damage effects are ignored.
-While possible, they are not applicable to combat situations, and would only add to code complexity.